FaserF/SwitchCraft/README.md

 1. **Check the source**: Download only from [GitHub Releases](https://github.com/FaserF/SwitchCraft/releases)
 2. **Verify the hash**: Compare SHA256 hash with the one published on the release page
-3. **Scan on VirusTotal**: Upload to [virustotal.com](https://www.virustotal.com) – expect 2-5 detections on new releases (these decrease over time)
+3. **Scan on VirusTotal**: Upload to [virustotal.com](https://www.virustotal.com) – expect 2-5 detections on new releases (these decrease over time).
+If you see 30+ detections, it might be a real issue or modified file.
-4. **Build from source**: Clone this repo and build yourself with `pyinstaller switchcraft.spec`

-No Python installation required!
+4. **Build from source**: Clone this repo and build yourself with `pyinstaller switchcraft.spec`.
+No Python coding knowledge required!

 ### From Source
 ```bash